andrewdpoh/Bamboo_Docs/docs/Client/commands.md

 # Commands

 This is not a user guide, this is the documentation for Bamboo Client Commands.
 Bamboo Client offers a wide variety of commands in both CLI and GUI interface.
-This enables users to interact with Bamboo Teamserver, Bamboo Agent, and even other Bamboo Client users.
+This enables users to interact with the Bamboo Teamserver, Bamboo Agent, and even other Bamboo Client users.
 The table below contains all the commands that Bamboo offers.
 The commands below are mainly for the CLI and may defer in the GUI.
 Use the `help` command see the difference in the GUI.

 | Command                       | Description                                |
 |-------------------------------|--------------------------------------------|